Skip to content

 Admin Password

-For more details, please refer to Deployment and Maintenance / Administrator Tools
+For details, please refer to Deployment and Maintenance / Admin Tools

 1.2 Reset Database Upgrade Sequence

-When installing/upgrading DataFlux Func, it automatically updates the database structure and records the current version of the database structure sequence.
+DataFlux Func automatically updates the database structure during installation/upgrade and records the current database structure version sequence.

-In some cases, if this sequence number is incorrect, it may prevent the system from starting up properly.
-In such a case, you need to use the administrator tool to correct it.
+In some cases, if this sequence is incorrect, it may cause the system to fail to start normally.
+In such cases, the admin tool needs to be used to correct it.

-If you do not know what this is, consult the official documentation before proceeding
+If you are not sure what this is, please consult the official documentation before proceeding

 • Outside the container